danielil/Data-Structures/README.md

 Limitations
 ------------------

-No general solution with test files exist yet, however, the files have been successfully compiled with g++ under GNU/Linux, and tested by Valgrind for memory leaks.
+No testing files exist yet, but the files have been successfully compiled with g++ under GNU/Linux, and tested by Valgrind for memory leaks.
+As such, they can be used as libraries.